opencast/opencast.github.io/_posts/2018-07-30-annotiation-tool-2-qa.md

 [https://github.com/opencast/annotation-tool/issues](https://github.com/opencast/annotation-tool/issues)

-For each ticket please select the milestone "Annotation Tools 2.0).
+For each ticket please select the milestone "Annotation Tools 2.0.

-If you find an error that prevents you from continuing testing please set the label "blocker".
-If you find a severe problem that needs to be fixed for the release please select the label "critical".
+If you find an error that prevents you from continuing testing please set the label *"blocker"*.
+If you find a severe problem that needs to be fixed for the release please select the label *"critical"*.

-We would also recommend to use the labels "usability", "accessibility" and "documentation", if appropriate, for a better organization of  the tickets.
+We would also recommend to use the labels *"usability"*, *"accessibility"* and *"documentation"*, if appropriate, for a better organization of  the tickets.

 If you find issues that you suspect to fail in Opencast and not in the annotation tool, please report them in the [Opencast Jira](https://opencast.jira.com/).